vlingo/xoom-graphql/README.md

 # vlingo-graphql

-A GraphQL Server running on VLINGO-HTTP.
+The VLINGO XOOM platform SDK GraphQL Server running on XOOM HTTP.

 # PROPRIETARY AND CONFIDENTIAL